 Supply Chain Compliance

 Cintas Corporation is a global supplier of business to business services and we are proud of our history in the highest ethical standards and compliance to the laws in whatever country we have a presence.
-The risk of human trafficking and slavery are as prevalent today as ever and Cintas is committed to the prevention and eradication of human trafficking and slavery in its supply chain.
+The risk of human trafficking and slavery are as prevalent today as ever and Cintas is committed to the principles of prevention and eradication of human trafficking and slavery in supply chains.

 The California Transparency in Supply Chains Act of 2010 (SB-657) requires retail sellers and manufacturers doing business in California to disclose their efforts to eradicate slavery and human trafficking in their direct supply chain.
-To address the regulation of this Act, Cintas discloses the following:
+To address this requirement of the Act, Cintas discloses the following:

-- Cintas has a Vendor Code of Conduct which serves as the guiding principles for our 310 point assessment of our suppliers.
-These are unannounced and announced assessments that are performed by third party auditing firms.
+- The Vendor Code of Conduct serves as the guiding principles for our 310 point assessment of suppliers producing goods for Cintas.
+These are unannounced and announced assessments that are performed by reputable third party auditing firms.

-- Cintas conducts internal training to ensure that employees who have direct responsibility for supply chain management are knowledgeable and aware of the issues and concerns surrounding the supply chain, including mitigating and remediating the risk of human trafficking and slavery.
+- Cintas conducts internal training to ensure that employees who have direct responsibility for supply chain management are knowledgeable and aware of the issues and concerns surrounding the supply chain, including the risk of human trafficking and slavery.